Executive Council of Gauteng: Second term: 2024–present

 After the ANC lost its majority in the Gauteng Provincial Legislature, Lesufi was voted to return to office as premier of the province with the support of the Democratic Alliance on 14 June 2024.
 The parties negotiated and attempted to form a "Provincial Government of Unity" but negotiations ultimately collapsed in early-July 2024 which led to Lesufi announcing his executive council comprising members of the African National Congress, the Patriotic Alliance, the Inkatha Freedom Party, and Rise Mzansi on 3 July 2024.
-Lesufi said that he intends to lead a minority government, while the DA has said that it will take up its position as the official opposition again.
+Lesufi said that he intended to lead a minority government, while the DA took up its position as the official opposition again.
+In June 2025, Lesufi appointed Ewan Botha to replace Sheila Peters as the MEC for the Environment.
+Lesufi reshuffled his executive again on 1 April 2026 to include Nkululeko Dunga as the MEC for Finance after the Economic Freedom Fighters and ANC reached a coalition agreement; the Education MEC Matome Chiloane was removed from the executive council to accommodate Dunga.